EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/caracteristicas-basicas-de-una-api-rest/index.en.md

 ## HATEOAS and its relationship with REST APIs

-HATEOAS stands for **Hypermedia As The Engine Of Applicaton State**.
+HATEOAS stands for **Hypermedia As The Engine Of Application State**.

 What is it?
-When you enter a web page, it has internal links to other pages of the website, usually related to each other, either video, audio, images, so that navigation is more fluid.
+When you visit a web page, it contains internal links to other pages of the website, usually related content such as videos, audio, and images, making navigation more fluid.

 {{< figure src="images/HTTPHypermedia.jpg" class="md-local-image" alt="Screenshot of Travelling around with internal links" caption="Example of internal links in a web page"  width="971" height="777" >}}

 HATEOAS tells us that our clients should receive an API response from which they can access other related resources via hyperlinks.

-This does not necessarily mean a URL's; it can be a file, an ftp or others.
-But yes, probably for practical purposes you will be using URL's most of the time.
+This does not necessarily mean a URL; it can be a file, an FTP address, or others.
+But, yes, for practical purposes you'll probably be using URLs most of the time.

-In other words, **our API must be navigable directly from a response, it should also show us available actions**.
+In other words, **our API responses must be navigable, and they should also show the available actions**.

 ```bash
 {